srbala/container-template/README.md

 With the introduction of the [Atomic command](http://developerblog.redhat.com/2015/04/21/introducing-the-atomic-command/), we are accessing container image meta data to describe the purpose of the image or the application defined by the image.

 We would like to get consensus on default names.
-Proposals have been made to namespace the label names defined in Docker.
+Proposals have been made to namespace the labels name defined in Docker.

 But we believe there should be some generic toplevel names defined that are not vendor specific, or